-Discussion Connections is a set of lessons for teaching students how to link their ideas to others in a discussion.
-Being able to connect your ideas to what others are saying is a complex social skill that takes time and practice to develop.
-It requires students to actively listen to others, think about what's been said, and then clearly state their own ideas.
-The strategies in this Mini Pack are specifically designed for text-based discussions, but they can be used in any type of class or group discussion.
-The number of lessons you use will depend on your grade level; you'll find specific grade level suggestions on the next page.
+Discussion Connections is a set of lessons for teaching students how to link t others in a discussion.
+Being able to connect your ideas to what others are scomplex social skill that takes time and practice to develop.
+It requires listen to others, think about what's been said, and then clearly state strategies in this Mini Pack are specifically designed for text-base be used in any type of class or group discussion.
+The number of depend on your grade level; you'll find specific grad